-About 45 minutes later, a man in his 20s who was also shot in Robbinsdale showed up at Methodist Hospital in St. Louis Park.
+About 45 minutes later, a man in his 20s who was believed to have also been shot in Robbinsdale showed up at Methodist Hospital in St. Louis Park.
 He was taken from there to Hennepin County Medical Center in Minneapolis, with serious injuries, Elder said.

-The man was expected to survive, Elder added.
+The man was expected to survive, Elder said.

-Police were just a few blocks away when they heard multiple gunshots and raced to the scene.
+Police were just a few blocks away from the park when they heard multiple gunshots and raced to the scene.
 About the same time, several 911 calls came in with reports of a shooting at the park in the 4200 block of Drew Avenue N.

 One of those 911 calls came from Gary Meyer, who lives directly across the street from the idyllic park where people go to watch baseball games, walk their dogs and enjoy family picnics.

 Meyer was out picking up trash about 8 p.m. and watched over the next hour as more and more people arrived in the parking lot that filled with about 30 to 40 vehicles.
-He smelled and saw alcohol and marijuana, and had a feeling something bad was going to happen, he said.
+He smelled and saw marijuana and alcohol, and had a feeling something bad was going to happen, he said.

 Then at 9:21 p.m. it did.